crowdlingo/course/src/speaking/television.md

 ---
 cname: television
 title: Television
-description:
+description: How much TV do you usually watch?
 cover: false
 ---
 <banner></banner>

 ## Questions

-- How much TV do you (usually) watch?
+- How much TV do you usually watch?
 - What&#39;s your favourite TV programme?
 - Did you watch much TV when you were a child?
 (How much?)
 - What (types of) programmes did you watch when you were a child?